openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 # NetObserv Performance Scripts
-The purpose of the scripts in this directory is to measure [netobserv](https://github.com/netobserv/network-observability-operator) metrics performance
+The purpose of the scripts in this directory is to measure [netobserv](https://github.com/netobserv/network-observability-operator) metrics performance.

 Multiple workloads are run to generate traffic for the cluster:
 1. uperf - pod-to-pod traffic generation.